 For plant lovers, explore Glacier Gardens for a guided one-hour tour of its gardens aboard an open-air shuttle.
 See the plants of the temperate rain forest along with a creek that runs through the property.

 Located at 7600 Glacier Highway, 7 miles away from the cruise ship docks.
-Open from 9 a.m. to 6 p.m. daily from May 1 to October 1.
-Adult admission is $28.30 and kids (6 to 12) are $16.75.
-Transportation to Glacier Gardesn is not included
+Open from 9 a.m. to 6 p.m. daily from May 1 to the end of October.
+Admission based on age.
+Transportation to Glacier Gardesn is not included.

 Bucket List Excursions based out of Juneau